michaelmagan/grouchycoterie.github.io/_posts/2018-09-18-Extreme-Ownership-For-Product-Teams.md

 ---
 layout: post
-tite:Extreme Ownership: For Product Teams
+tite: Extreme Ownership: For Product Teams
 ---

 Over the last few weeks, I have been listening to Extreme Ownership by Jocko Willink and Leif Babin.
 The book covers lessons learned by Navy Seals Leadership in Iraq.
 I enjoyed the principles they teach in this book and saw how they apply leading great product teams.